Surname-Oriented Antique Bottle Collecting

 The Link between Genealogy and Antique Bottles

-Surnames on Antique Bottles ~ The interest in family history (genealogy) has greatly increased in recent years, as evidenced by popular sites such as https://www.ancestry.com and https://www.findagrave.com that offer information and available data from early census forms, city directories, early telephone directories, obscure books, newspapers, magazines, etc.
+Surnames on Antique Bottles ~ The interest in family history (genealogy) has greatly increased in recent years, as evidenced by popular sites such as Ancestry.com and Findagrave.com that offer information and available data for researchers.
+Some information is from cemetery records, or early census forms, city directories, old telephone directories, obscure books, newspapers, magazines, etc.

 Within the field of glass, in recent years it’s become increasingly popular to search for and collect antique and vintage bottles (whether hand-blown or machine-made) that bear an embossed surname (last name), especially a name of particular interest or relevance to the collector, antique buff, bottle digger, amateur historian, genealogist, teacher, researcher, or just a curious family member.